Lion Heart by Justin Cartwright

 The result was that it didn’t feel as if it were clear which audience it was aiming at, and it didn’t grab me enough.
 This is a real shame as Cartwright’s writing is rather good – as in the Jerusalem quotation above.
 I ended up feeling that the author had tried too hard to distance his quest novel from Dan Brown territory (something he has Richard acknowledge in the text), and ended up by marginalising it.

 Lion Heart for me was a missed opportunity for a big, intelligent quest novel with a medieval theme, or it could have been a missed opportunity for a big, intelligent spy novel, both with added romance.
 I would try reading Cartwright again though, as I’m sure this is quite different to his previous novels.
 (6/10)

 * * * * *

-Source: Publisher – Thank you.
+Source: Review copy from Amazon Vine.
 To explore further on Amazon UK, please click below:

 Lion Heart by Justin Cartwright, pub by Bloomsbury.
 Sept 12 2013.
 Hardback, 352 pages.

 Blondel Original Cast Album